-The capital of both England and the United Kingdom, London is truly a global city, home to nine million residents (13.4 percent of the UK’s population), the UK’s Royal Family and the Parliament.
+The capital of both England and the United Kingdom, London is truly a global city, home to nine million residents (13.4 per cent of the UK’s population), the UK’s Royal Family and Parliament.

-Any goods coming in or out of the UK will now need customs formalities, but the process isn’t as complicated as one may think at first glance.
-Since the 1 January 2021 a lot has changed, logistics companies like Rhenus have worked tirelessly to prepare customs for these changes and to ensure that shipments continue to move smoothly between the UK and the EU.
-If you are unsure on the additional customs procedures since January 2021, Rhenus are on hand to help you understand what you need.
+Any goods coming in or out of the UK will now be subject to customs formalities, but the process isn’t as complicated as one may think at first glance.
+Since the 1 January 2021, a lot has changed, logistics companies like Rhenus have worked tirelessly to prepare its customs handling for these changes and to ensure that shipments continue to move smoothly between the UK and the EU.
+If you are unsure about the additional customs procedures in place since January 2021, Rhenus is on hand to help you understand what’s required.

 Trading rules for the UK post-Brexit:

 You can find out more about specific trading rules on the Rhenus Brexit webpage:

 Beyond logistics, the UK is famous for producing some of the world’s best-selling and well-known pop artists.
 The UK music scene continues to thrive, with new genres like grime making their own impact on the music world.

 Although it’s hard to choose between the best songs and artists of the last few decades, the ones below are among the best to come out of the UK:

 Rhenus Logistics offers dynamic international logistics solutions to meet the requirements of UK’s supply chain environment.

 Please log in to like and comment on this article.